Dayvid-San/Dayvid-San/README.md

 - 🎨 I’m Freelance Designer and Coder
 - 📚 I’m currently learning NodeJS and MongoDB
 - 🤖 I code apps and bots to my games
-- 🤝 I like to talk to people
+- 🤓 I started with java, python and mysql at school to help me with my homework
 - 🔬 I appreciate physics and everything about outer space a lot since I was young
 - 📈 The commodity market and the relationship between different cultures catch my attention